DG: What is your name and company URL?

 DG: What is your specialty…filmmaking or screenwriting?

-DG: ooh!
-That is great!
-I can’t wait to see it.
+DG: Wow!
+That is awesome!!!!
 Who do you consider your mentor and why?

-DG: Why do you think the horror/sci-fi genres have such a large following?
+DG: I never knew that…I love it.
+Why do you think the horror/sci-fi genres have such a large following?

-DG: LOL very true!
+DG: Well said.
 What do you love most about this business?

-DG: I’m sure!
-All those nerves!
+DG: That is so very true!
 What do you dislike most about this business?

-DG: Great advice!
+DG: Ooh!
+Yes!
+Great advice!
 Anything else you’d like to say?

-DG: Thank you Jeff!
+DG: I agree!
+Thank you Frank!
 It was great chatting!